-Today the mines are operated by father and son team, Ray and Jonathan Wright.
+Until this month, the mines were operated by father and son team, Ray and Jonathan Wright.
 Ray Wright was a founder member of the Royal Forest of Dean Caving Club from its creation in 1964.
 Club activities were mainly based upon exploring the mysterious abandoned iron ore mines in the area.
 Almost 50 years ago, Ray could see that most people had no idea of the hidden world beneath their feet in the Forest of Dean; so he began work on a way to show people this unique underground world.
 In 1968 Clearwell Caves opened with just one cavern; each year another cavern was opened up, until the present nine impressive caverns could be accessed.
-In 1984 Ray was joined by his son Jonathan and together they still operayte the mine, providing a wide range of exciting activities.
+In 1984 Ray was joined by his son Jonathan and together they have operated the mine, providing a wide range of exciting activities.
 It is with great sadness that we have to announce the passing of Ray Wright, whose staedy hand and inspiration will be a massive loss.
 Jonathan continues to operate the mine and to take the vision forward into the future.

 Earl of Wessex Enjoys a visit to the Caves

 The Earl meeting Ray Wright, with Jonathan Wright and Elaine Morman